 When we were in Peru, breakfast is usually turkey, cheese, ham sandwich, with fruit juice and my essential, coffee.
 Lunch is the biggest meal, and she would always prepare a salad to go with it.
 Everything tasted really good.
 This is one of those recipes.
 Healthy and easy to make, it quickly became a staple as both my husband and my son likes it.

 I adapted it to the ELB, substituting garlic and onion powder for the real thing as we will not be sautéing it.
 If you have a red bell pepper and aji amarillo, please use that instead of the paprika and turmeric I used.
 I just used those as it is something we are all familiar with and probably have in our pantry already.
 When mama Tuca made this, she used pork, but I had used beef, and chicken when I’m too lazy to go to the store.

-Please remember to soak the lentils, preferably overnight.
-We are using raw lentils as they cook faster than regular beans, but soaking helps it along.
+Please remember to soak the lentils for about couple of hours.
+We are using raw lentils and they do cook faster than regular beans, but soaking helps it along.